Posted on June 29, 2015

 Here’s some food for thought.

 Imagine investing thousands of dollars, time away from your family and children, hours on the road, and countless hours behind a computer.
-Only for somebody to say with their actions or their words, “that is all irrelevant to me, because I have an Instagram account. ”
+Only for somebody to say with their actions or their words, “that is all irrelevant to me, because I have an Instagram account.”

 What the hell are you talking about you crazy woman?

 I am speaking the language of adding a Instagram filter to a photo that a photographer put time effort and invested knowledge into.
+It’s hard to analogize the feeling a photographer has when this is done, to anything else.

 Now imagine logging onto Facebook, or Instagram to see a preset filter applied to that work of art someone slaved over.